Bayt-al-Hikmah/NestJs/Workshop5/workshop5.md

 - Building REST API with Nestjs
 ## Shifting from Server-Side Rendering to APIs.
 ### Introduction
-In our past workshops, our apps used server-side rendering.
+In our past workshops, we used server-side rendering.
 With this approach, each request returned an entire HTML page.
-The problem is that every time we triggered an action in the web app or navigated to a new URL, the server re-rendered the whole page.
+The problem is that every time we triggered an action in the web app or navigated to a new URL, the server re-rendered a whole page.
 This means we ended up downloading the full HTML again, even when only a small part of the page had changed.

-This is referred to as a “Hotwire-like” approach, and while it works, it can slow down the application.
+This is referred to as a “Hotwire-like” approach, and while it works, it slow down the application.
 Often, we only need to retrieve a small piece of data and update a specific section of the page, rather than reloading everything.

 To fix this, we can use an API to send and receive small chunks of data and update just the required parts of the interface.
 ### API
-API (**Application Programming Interface**) is a layer that we add to our web app to connect the frontend with the backend.
+API (Application Programming Interface) is a layer that we add to our web app to connect the frontend with the backend.
 Our app uses the API to retrieve and send data to the server.
 The backend receives the data, saves the results, processes whatever is needed, and then returns the updated information to the frontend.
-APIs make it easier to extend our application and make it available on platforms other than the browser.
-For example, if we want to build a mobile application for our web app, we only need to create the user interface and connect it to our web server using the API.
+APIs make it easier to extend our application and make it available on other platforms.
+For example, if we want to build a mobile application, we only need to create the user interface and connect it to our web server using the API.
 The same backend logic and data can be reused without any changes.

 ![](./api.png)

 ### Javascript Role
 To use the API in our web application, we rely on JavaScript.
-JavaScript handles communication with the server by fetching data from the API and then dynamically updating the DOM to reflect that data.

-Now, instead of submitting a full form and reloading the page, we can let the user type in an input field, click a button, and then:
+JavaScript handles communication with the server by fetching data from the API and then dynamically updating the DOM to reflect that data, Instead of submitting a full form and reloading the page, we can let the user type in an input field, click a button, and then:
-1. **Catch the click event** with JavaScript
+1. Catch the click event with JavaScript
-2. **Send a request** to the API
+2. Send a request to the API
-3. **Receive the response** from the server
+3. Receive the response from the server
-4. **Update the DOM** using the data from the response
+4. Update the DOM using the data from the response

 This way, only the necessary part of the page changes, and our app becomes much faster and smoother.